How do I register for the CLT?

 My school is administering the CLT privately to its own students; do I still need to register?

-The CLT is designed for high school students applying for college, around 16-18 years of age.
-Younger students who are interested in the CLT’s assessments are encouraged to take the CLT10, which is designed for students 14-16 years old, or the CLT8, which is designed for 12-14 year old students.
+The CLT exam is designed for high school students applying for college, around 16-18 years of age.
+The CLT8 and CLT10 are designed for younger grades.

 What colleges and universities accept the CLT as an admissions qualification?